Clicky

 11. Email.
 For a daily approach to email (to keep email clutter at bay), I recommend opening your inbox 1-3 times a day, clicking “select all” and then, at a glance, unselect anything you want to keep.
 Delete the rest.
 This will save you so much time and energy.
 If you are starting with hundreds or thousands of email, you can try this approach and spend a few minutes each day on the older emails or you can declare email bankruptcy and “Select all.
 Delete.”

 12. Digital Photos.
 If you spend way too much time trying to organize your digital photos, consider my approach.
-I save all of photos in Dropbox.
+I save all of photos in .
 The only organization I do is by year so every photo I saved in 2023 lives in a folder called 2023.
 Every photo I took in 2022 lives in a folder called 2022.
 Many storage systems have tagging or other categorization available but unless you are a professional photographer, this is probably enough.
 You can easily delete duplicates and photos (like screen shots along the way).
 Don’t just simplify your photos, simplify your process.

 13. Social Media: Unfollow people and accounts who make you feel bad.

-14. Screen time: Declutter and let go of excess time on screens by setting boundaries or by trying these 15 tricks.
+14. Screen time: Declutter and let go of excess time on screens by setting boundaries or by trying

 15. Remove email from your phone: Most of us don’t need email on our phones.
 Experiment and see what you think.